FSFOX-Protocol/fsfox-contracts/docs/official/PROJECT_STATUS.md

 **Result:**
 - ✅ Users see correct FSFOX
 - ✅ Users see correct USDC PoS Bridge
+- ✅ Users see correct PAXG
+- ✅ Users see correct USDT
 - ✅ No confusion
 - ✅ Easy Buy